ClinGen/stanford-affils/doc/api_information.md

 - Returns a `400 Bad Request` on failure with error message of missing or invalid fields.

+PATCH `affiliation/update/affiliation_id/<int:affiliation_id>/`

+- Updates an existing Affiliation by Affiliation ID.
+This endpoint generates and returns a `200 OK` and full changed affiliation on success.

+- Returns a `400 Bad Request` on failure with error message of missing or invalid fields.

+- Returns a `404 Not Found` on failure with error message.

-PATCH `affiliation/<int:affiliation_id>/update/`
+PATCH `affiliation/update/expert_panel_id/<int:expert_panel_id>/`

-- Updates an existing Affiliation.
+- Updates an existing Affiliation by Expert Panel ID.
 This endpoint generates and returns a `200 OK` and full changed affiliation on success.

 - Returns a `400 Bad Request` on failure with error message of missing or invalid fields.